JanHendrikVanHeusden/Kute/md/faq/0-faq.md

   > See the instructions [here](../howto/contribute/contribute.md).
   >
   > Also note:
-  > * **Kute** `asString()` is tested on Java versions from 11 to 21, and on different OS's.
   > * **Kute** `asString()` has hundreds of tests, both Kotlin and Java, written over a span of some years.<br>
-  >   During development of the initial version, when things did not feel logical or intuitive anymore,<br>
+  >   During development of the initial version, when things did not feel logical anymore,<br>
-  > the code (package structure) has been reorganised to correct that.<br>
+  > the code (package structure) and API have been changed in order to make it more logical and intuitive.<br>
+  > Also, over time, when the API didn't feel intuitive, this has been corrected during development.
-  > It has been reviewed a few times too, to make sure it was logical to others too.
+  > It has been reviewed a few times too.

 * #### Is Kute `asString()`'s output guaranteed to stay the same, over versions?
   > No.